Jean-Baptiste-Lasselle/kytes/README.md

 # Kytes Ground Control

 ##  Kytes Ground Control
-Kytes Ground Control controls everything that happens in Kytes.
-Actualy when any user realises an action, ha asks GRound Control to do it for him.
+Kytes Ground Control is Kytes main dashboard.
+It consists of a web GUI, and a client REST API.
+When any user realises an action, he asks Ground Control.
-Ground Control's therefore in charge of Access Control, as well as Identity management.
+Ground Control is in charge of Identity management and Access Control.

 ##  Kytes Ground Control's client

-Kytes offers a client, that works pretty mcuh like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line manage your pipelines, applications development production lines, etc...
-It is called the Kytes Ground Control Client, or Ground Control Client, or Kytes client, as you wish.
+Kytes Ground Control exposes its features through a Web GUi, and a RESTful API used by a client called `kytes-cli`, `kytes-cli`, works pretty much like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line any commadn that Ground Control gives you Access: manage your pipelines, applications development production lines, etc...
+It is called the
+Kytes Ground Control Client, or Ground Control Client, or Kytes client, as you wish.
 Ground Control Exposes a RESTful API with which you can execute any combination of commands you may execute with the Kytes Ground Control Client.